rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Whoever keeps his mouth and his tongue keeps himself out of trouble. ^2123

-Scoffer is the name of the arrogant, haughty man who acts with arrogant pride. ^2124
+"Scoffer" is the name of the arrogant, haughty man who acts with arrogant pride. ^2124

 The desire of the sluggard kills him, for his hands refuse to labor. ^2125